atulya-jain/atulya-jain.github.io/_pages/about.md

 ---

 I am a Postdoctoral researcher  at the Institute for Microeconomics at the <a href="https://econtribute.de/people/atulya-jain/">  University of Bonn</a>.
 My research interests lie in microeconomic theory, with a focus on information economics, behavioral economics, and dynamic games.
 I received my Ph.D. in Economics from HEC Paris, advised by <a href="https://sites.google.com/site/tristantomala2/home?authuser=0"> Tristan Tomala</a>.
 I'm always happy to chat and exchange ideas—feel free to reach out to me at <a href="mailto:ajain@uni-bonn.de">ajain@uni-bonn.de</a>.
+Here is my [CV](https://atulya-jain.github.io/files/CV_Jain.pdf).

 ## News